 No victim is EVER to blame for being assaulted or abused.
 Unfortunately, studies show that a person who is the victim of sexual or dating violence is more likely to be re-victimized.
-Below are some tips to help reduce your risk, to recognize warnings signs of abusive behavior and how to reduce the risk of a potential attack.
+Risk reduction information is set forth below to help members of the campus community recognize warnings signs of abusive behavior and how to help reduce the risk of a potential attack.